val1ant/MediaCloud-quarterback-investigation/README.markdown

 #### tfidf
 The tfidf script calculates and saves tfidf values from the files downloaded in executing the sentencedownload script.
-Therefore, you must run sentencedownload prior to running tfidf.
+Therefore, *you must run sentencedownload prior to running tfidf*.
 Open up your virtual environment in terminal and run tfidf.py.

 ### METHODOLOGY